MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-quickstart.md

 You now have an Arc-connected AKS Edge Essentials K3S cluster with a Linux node.
 You can now explore deploying a sample application on this cluster.

 > [!TIP]
-> If you did not provide your Azure subscription details while running the `AksEdgeQuickStart.ps1` script, you can still connect to Azure Arc following the steps [here.](aks-edge-howto-connect-to-arc.md)
+> If you did not provide your Azure subscription details while running the `AksEdgeQuickStart.ps1` script, you can still connect to Azure Arc by [following the steps in this article](aks-edge-howto-connect-to-arc.md).

 ## Next steps